Skip to main content

 Click the links on the left or use the menus suggested

-TEACHING ARTISTS - or click on menu Artists (available in July)
+ARTISTS & their SESSIONS - or click on menu Artists

-REGISTER - or click on menu Register = the orange button (early bird registration will open July 1st at noon)
+REGISTER or DONATE - or click on menu Register = the orange button (registration is open)

-HOW TO - or click on menu Info and choose How To at FH (under construction)
+HOW TOor click on menu Info and choose How To at FH

-VIRTUAL EXHIBITORS - More details in Whova for attendees, starting August 15th.
+VIRTUAL EXHIBITORS - More details in Whova for attendees, using Exhibitors menu

-POLICIES - or click on menu Policies to see our Privacy and Fulfillment Policies and (coming shortly) Agreements for Attendees, Teens & Kids
+POLICIES - or click on menu Policies to see our Privacy Policy and Agreements for Attendees, Teens & Kids

-Please visit the Fiddle Hell Facebook group, Facebook page, Instagram channel, YouTube channel (with jam videos & artist previews), and Twitter account by clicking on the links, or on the icons on the top or bottom of this page.
+Please visit the Fiddle Hell Facebook group, Facebook page, Instagram channel, and YouTube channel (with jam videos & instructor previews) by clicking on the links, or on the icons on the top or bottom of this page.

 Early bird giveaways

-Other monthly early bird giveaways, matched to your musical interests, are books, CDs, strings, Fiddler magazines, and online lessons.
+Other monthly early bird giveaways, matched to your musical interests, were books, CDs, strings, Fiddler magazines, and online lessons.

 Welcome Statement